 Best for: Steam and gases (compressible fluids)

 Safety valves have a "pop action" - they open quickly and fully when pressure reaches the set point.
 This rapid opening is perfect for gases and steam because these fluids expand fast and need quick pressure relief.
+Understand the difference between PSV and PRV.

 Key features: